How to Build an In-House Video Team

-What does a video team that scales look like?
+What does an in-house video team look like when it scales?

 A team that scales is not the team that makes the best single video.
 It is the one that makes the hundredth video as good as the first, on brand, on time, without heroics.
 The difference is a system, not more talent.